- You are here:

 "Curry is such a welcoming place.
 I made friends quickly through classes, my work-study position in the Student Activities Office, and just getting involved in clubs and activities."

 Because Craig played hockey at Southern Maine and served as team captain his second year, he was interested in a school where he could continue the ice wars while pursuing his degree.
-Craig's intramural floor hockey team made it to the championship game in 2011 and came in as runner-up.
+Craig's intramural floor hockey team made it to the championship game back in 2011 and came in as runner-up.

 Craig's advice to anyone considering Curry College?